Akemi's Anime World

 US DVD Review

-AD Vision went all out with the DVDs of this series.
-From the appropriately strange comments on the packaging (for once, ADV's over-hyped ad blurbs are entirely deserved), to the severely screwed-up copyright screen (you simply must read it in its entirety), to the strangely minimalist menus, everything about their handling of it shows that they understand this series, and are trying their darnedest to do it justice.
-The 4 or 5 episode discs have sharp, bright video transfers, and nice crisp audio in both languages.
-Almost more importantly, the subtitles are accurate, funny, and keep up with the dialogue.
 Best of all (for the dedicated insanity-watchers), in lieu of liner notes explaining the wide variety of parodies and cultural references in the series, you can turn on a separate text track that pops up little word bubbles on the screen pointing out jokes that the average non-Japanese viewer might have missed, as well as a few other random comments.
-They're interesting, funny, and worth reading, but they also appear more or less in the middle of the picture (there's a lot of text), so it's probably a better idea to watch it a second time with that feature turned on (on the other hand, they're available with or without the rest of the subtitles--nice touch).
+They're interesting, funny, and worth reading, but they also appear more or less in the middle of the picture (there's a lot of text), so it's probably a better idea to watch it a second time with that feature turned on.
+Also, they're available in both dub and sub versions, meaning with or without the rest of the subtitles--nice touch.
 Oh, and there are a few Japanese trailers and a small collection of other bonuses on each disc that are pretty darned funny in and of themselves.

-Incidentally, there are so many language tracks because one of each (English and Japanese) includes the little "pop" sounds that accompany the on-screen commentary; if you're the sort that skips the language select screen and just uses the remote, keep this in mind if there are funny noises at random moments (er, more funny noises).
-Also on that note, you do not want to see the background of the language select screen on the final disc.
-Consider yourself warned.
+Incidentally, if you use your remote to switch language tracks, you'll notice that there are a lot of them.
+The reason for the overload is because one of each (English and Japanese) includes the little "pop" sounds that accompany the on-screen commentary.
+If you're the sort that skips the language select screen and just uses the remote, keep this in mind if there are funny noises at random moments (er, more funny noises).

 Parental Guide

-Other than bordering on horrifying most of the time, there is a lot of relatively graphic violence, some nudity, and a lot of crude jokes, so ADV did right in rating it 17+.
+In addition to bordering on horrifying most of the time, there is a lot of relatively graphic violence, some nudity, and a lot of crude jokes, so ADV did right in rating it 17+.
 Then there's the bonus episode 26, which is worse on every count, and is definitely adults-only.

 Violence: 3 - Bloody for sure, and it'd be even higher if everything wasn't so silly.